haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/configure/cloud-vcl-custom-snippets.md

 Review the following sections:

 -   [Understand VCL snippet values](#vcl-curl)—Provides an overview of values for Fastly VCL JSON.
--   [The custom VCL snippet process](#process)—Walks you through the entire process, including links to custom VCL snippets you can create with ease.
+-   [The custom VCL snippet process](#process)—Walks you through the entire process, including links to 自定义VCL代码片段 you can create with ease.

 ## Understand VCL snippet values {#vcl-curl}
 You can use the following key/value pairs in JSON snippets in VCL files and in `cURL` commands.